Addie History, Family Crest & Coats of Arms

 The surname Addie was first found in the county of Berwickshire, Scotland, where "Ade Rede, William Ade of Inverkeithin rendered homage [to King Edward I] in 1296."

-Important Dates for the Addie family
+Early History of the Addie family

 This web page shows only a small excerpt of our Addie research.
 Another 80 words (6 lines of text) covering the years 1296, 1500, 1634, 1708, 1675, 1734, 1685 and 1685 are included under the topic Early Addie History in all our PDF Extended History products and printed products wherever possible.